 Sometimes the world she perceives is upside down, but by painting through her emotional state, she navigates and make sense of it by reflecting on the connection of multi-dimensional feelings to her physical space.
 Her process is organic, starting with a gesture, a choice of colours and the feel of the paint on the canvas.
 Sometimes that takes her through many twists and turns and ends with beautiful self-discovery that she wishes to share with you!

 Annette E.M.
-Courtemanche lives and works in the Christie Pits neighbourhood.
-She studied at the University of Toronto.
-Most of her work is held privately and she now exhibiting publicly.
-You can reach her at email@example.com
+Courtemanche lives and works in the Christie Pits neighbourhood, Toronto, Canada and studied at the University of Toronto.
+Most work is held privately, and now being exhibited publicly.